What to Bring

 Student rooms are not equipped to accommodate the electrical and sanitary demands of cooking.
 Most residence halls have an equipped kitchen for your use.

 An MP3 player or an iPod are nice to have if you are a music lover.
-Musical instruments that don't disturb others when you play them are good to bring.
+Musical instruments that don't disturb others or do not fit on your side of the room are ok to bring.
 You are encouraged to bring earphones for enjoying your music without disturbing others.

-Stuffed animals are fine, but leave the live ones in care of family members while you are away at college!
+Stuffed animals are fine, but leave the live pets in care of family members while you are away at college.
 Aquarium fish are the only live pets we permit (aquarium size cannot exceed 15 gallons).